scuzzydude/asimov/asimov.md

 I left Compaq not long after finishing that project to work for Adaptec.
 During the early days of SAS, I worked very closely with Steve as a customer and he treated me with respect and continued to mentor me, especially when it came to how to deal with my own bosses.
 After I made a particularly embarrassing and potentially career ending mistake, Steve was gracious and gave me the single best piece of career advice anybody ever gave me.
 I'll keep that gem to myself for now, but one thing Steve knew was that in computer business, the engineers and not management or marketing held the real power.
 For Steve, it was more than just an obligation to point out engineering weaknesses and come up with clever solutions.
 I believe he felt responsible for making well engineered products, and he knew with the right methodology and data, he could always hold marketing and management to account.

 Sadly, Steve was a mortal engineer.
 I don't remember the dates, but it seems like he got sick right around the time HP shipped SAS.
 I didn't see much of Steve after that, we went out to lunch a few times a year.
 In the beginning, Steve initiated these lunches.
 Steve always paid for his own lunch, long before it was HP policy not to accept paid meals from vendors.
-Somewhere along the way, I got the reputation as one of the few engineers Steve would actually go out to lunch with, so every few months marketing or sales of whatever company I was working for would get the idea that we could make an inside run at some kind of influence or get some information from Steve.
+Somewhere along the way, I got the reputation as one of the few engineers Steve would go out to lunch with, so every few months marketing or sales of whatever company I was working for would get the idea that we could make an inside run at some kind of influence or get some information from Steve.
 I didn't bother with subterfuge with Steve, he would have seen right through it, I would just come right out and tell him what my people were after, and he'd usually say something like, *"I'm not going to tell you that.*" Then we'd have a nice lunch and talk about engineering.

 In 2010 I took a job in China.
 We corresponded a few times via email, Steve was very curious about both life and engineering in China.
 I came back to the states at the end of 2012, but only saw Steve once, walking very slowly down the hallways of HP.
 He looked exhausted but took the time to remind me that we needed to catch up and tell him all about China.
 This never happened.
 Steve died in 2013.